Profile live Azure web apps with Application Insights

 Error report in the profiling viewer

-File a support ticket from the portal.
-Please include the correlation ID from the error message.
+Submit a support ticket in the portal.
+Be sure to include the correlation ID from the error message.

 -skip:Directory='.*\\App_Data\\jobs\\continuous\\ApplicationInsightsProfiler.*' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs\\continuous$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data$'

-This will delete the folder used by the App Insights Profiler and unblock the redeploy process.
-It will not affect the currently running Profiler instance.
+These parameters delete the folder that's used by Application Insights Profiler and unblock the redeploy process.
+They don't affect the profiler instance that's currently running.

-When you configure the profiler, the following updates are made to the Web App's settings.
-You can do them yourself manually if your environment requires, for example, if your application runs in Azure App Service Environment (ASE):
+When you configure the profiler, updates are made to the web app's settings.
+You can apply the updates manually if your environment requires it.
+For example, if your application runs in App Service Environment for PowerApps.

-- In the web app control blade, open Settings.
+- In the web app control pane, open Settings.

-- Add app setting "APPINSIGHTS_INSTRUMENTATIONKEY" and set the value to the same instrumentation key used by the SDK.
+- Add the APPINSIGHTS_INSTRUMENTATIONKEY app setting and set the value to the same instrumentation key that's used by the SDK.

 - Open Advanced Tools.

-- Click "Go" to open the Kudu website.
+- Select Go to open the Kudu website.

 - Restart the web app.

-ASP.NET Core application needs to install Microsoft.ApplicationInsights.AspNetCore Nuget package 2.1.0-beta6 or higher to work with the Profiler.
-We no longer support the lower versions after 6/27/2017.
+An ASP.NET Core application needs to install the Microsoft.ApplicationInsights.AspNetCore NuGet package 2.1.0-beta6 or later to work with the profiler.
+As of June 27, 2017, we don't support earlier versions.